MarikenvdVelden/Replication-Hackathons/Mini-Hackathon3.md

 #### Challenge 3

-What does your graph demonstrate?
-Write it up as if you would inform an Economist reader.
+What does your infographic demonstrate?
+Explain your answer as if you would inform an Economist reader.

 #### Challenge 4

-What if you would write for a tabloid newspaper, would you assess the visual literacy of the readershipto change?
+What if you would write for a tabloid newspaper such as the Sun, would you assess the visual literacy of the readershipto change?
 If so, what would you adjust in the infographic?